Probing the anomalous tqgamma couplings in photon-proton collisions: Theoretical Formalism

-here ${\mathcal{L}}^{(\textit{n+4})}$ contains operators of dimension ${\textit{n+4}}$ produced by the SM fields, ${\mathcal{L}}_{\textit{SM}}$ is defined the SM Lagrangian and ${\Lambda}$ is the energy scale of extended theories.
-In this paper, we have considered using the second order in terms of the new physics which is the dimension six operators describing FCNC couplings amongst the top quark, q and photon.
-The SM Lagrangian can be extended easily with the FCNC couplings in the vertex of tq${\gamma}$ as follows\cite{581},
+Here, ${\mathcal{L}}_{\textit{SM}}$ defines the SM Lagrangian that contains four dimensional operators while $O_{i}$ describe six dimensional operators related to extended theories.
+In addition, ${\Lambda}$ indicates the energy scale of extended theories and $C_{i}$ identify the Wilson couplings.
+In this paper, we have decided to use the terms of the new physics which inculude the dimension six operators describing FCNC couplings among the top quark, q(u quark and c quark) and photon \cite{59},

+where i, j are flavour indices. ${q}_{Li}$ is left-handed quark doublet while ${u}_{RJ}$ is right-handed quark singlet. ${\tau}^{I}$ defines the Pauli matrices.
+Furthermore, $\tilde{\phi}=i{\tau}^{2}\phi^{*}$, where the $\phi$ corresponds SM Higgs doublet.
+The SM Lagrangian can be extended easily with the FCNC couplings in the vertex of tq${\gamma}$ as follows \cite{581,59},

+In the above equation, $\sigma_{\mu\nu}=[\gamma_{\mu},\gamma_{\nu}]/2 $ , $g_{e}$ symbolizes the electromagnetic coupling constant.
+Furthermore, $P_{L}$ and $P_{R}$ determine the left and right-handed projection operators, respectively. $ {\lambda}_{qt}^{R(L)}$ are dimensionless real parameters, which include the Wilson coefficients of effective operators and stand for the anomalous couplings constant between a top quark, u quark or c quark and a photon.
+The anomalous couplings are related to the dimension six operators as,